-Figure 2.
-Time Scales for Removal of CO, from the Atmosphere
+Figure 2: Time Scales for Removal of CO, from the Atmosphere

-Copyright National Academy of Sciences
+Copyright National Academy of Sciences.

 Model simulation of atmospheric CO, concentration for >100,000 years following a large CO, release from combustion of fossil fuels.
-Different fractions of the released gas recover on different timescales.50
+Different fractions of the released gas recover on different timescales.54

-In addition, building a new, cleaner energy infrastructure will require considerable energy from the present infrastructure.
+Significantly reducing CO2 emissions will require a massive decarbonization of the global economy and energy systems.
+It requires a portfolio of actions including conservation and efficiency improvements to reduce the carbon intensity of energy use, along with the replacement of fossil fuels with renewables, carbon capture, reuse, and storage, and numerous other steps.55 However, building a new, cleaner energy infrastructure to reduce CO2 emissions will require considerable energy from the present infrastructure.
 The very effort to put in place a sustainable energy system will likely require increased emissions over the short term.
-Therefore, the prevention of climate impacts from such an effort would likely be delayed for several decades.51
+Therefore, the prevention of climate impacts from such an effort would likely be delayed for several decades.56